afbujan/driver_challenge/README.md

 These are the steps needed to solve the problem:

- - Loading the reads and storing it in a dictionary
+ - Loading the reads and storing them in a dictionary
  - Creating a matrix of overlap lengths, which tells us the length of the overlap between all pairs of reads in both directions
- - Find the order of the reads in the complete sequence, which involves finding the left-most read and recursively finding the reads to hte right of the subsequent read
+ - Finding the order of the reads in the complete sequence, which involves: (1) finding the left-most read and (2) recursively finding the reads to hte right of the subsequent read
+ - Stiching all the reads together